15 Exciting Things To Do In Roanoke and Virginia’s Blue Ridge Mountains

 Tinsel Trail.
 Image credit: Visit VBR

-This popular Tinsel Trail features Christmas trees decorated by community businesses and organizations.
-Opening night usually offers small group tours of the Botetourt County Historical Museum and homemade mulled cider, hot chocolate, and appetizers.
+Opening night usually offers small group tours of the Botetourt County Historical Museum followed by homemade mulled cider, hot chocolate, and appetizers.

 All these memories to make in the beautiful setting of historic Fincastle.
 This event is free and open to the public.